ahgraber/homelab-gitops-k3s/kubernetes/apps/networking/crowdsec/README.md

 Crowdsec is installed on the nodes using ansible (see [homelab-infra](https://github.com/ahgraber/homelab-infra)).
 The node installation watches LAN traffic and protects the nodes themselves.
-The k8s installtion watches ingress and protects the cluster.
+The k8s installation watches ingress and protects the cluster.

 ## Secrets